official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-1-2.md

 A comprehensive international border monitoring presence would be
 required … such monitoring would be heavy on manpower and resources,

-[^133] JIC Assessment, 8 March 2001, ‘Iraq: Impact of Smarter Sanctions’.
+[^133]: JIC Assessment, 8 March 2001, ‘Iraq: Impact of Smarter Sanctions’.

 238

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 and frontline states would be reluctant to agree an intrusive regime.
 Moreover as general trade increased, there would be a growing risk that military components